bobrecio/SharePoint-Training/README.md

 # SharePoint training guide
 by Bob Recio

-This guide is my approach at training someone to become a front-end SharePoint administrator.
+This guide is my approach at training someone to become a "front-end" SharePoint administrator; without access to the IIS server console or SharePoint Central Admin.

-This does not require access to the server or to central admin.
+## Background